snimmagadda1/azure-terraform-generator/README.md

   azure-terraform-generator [command]

 Available Commands:
-  group        Generate terraform resource for an Azure ResourceGroup help         Help about any command loadbalancer Generate a terraform resource for an Azure load balancer publicip     Generate terraform resource for an Azure Public IP Address
+  group        Generate terraform resource for an Azure Resource Group help         Help about any command loadbalancer Generate a terraform resource for an Azure load balancer publicip     Generate terraform resource for an Azure Public IP Address